Introduction

 Video Highlights

-Experience Skulptur Projekte Münster through this video exploring the exhibition's history and impact on public art and the urban landscape.
+Experience Skulptur Projekte Münster through this comprehensive video exploring the exhibition's history, impact on public art, and unique approach to transforming the urban landscape.